Lewes Town Hall: The new Town Hall

-The town was advanced to the status of municipal borough in 1890 and the council acquired the Star Inn to facilitate the construction of its new headquarters.
+In 1890 and the council acquired both the Star Inn and the adjacent corn exchange to facilitate the construction of its new headquarters.
 An extensive programme of works, which involved the erection of a new façade constructed in red brick with terracotta dressings and the preservation of the undercroft and the grand staircase, was undertaken to a design by Samuel Denman in the Baroque style and completed in 1893.
 The new design involved an asymmetrical main frontage with eight bays facing onto the High Street; the central section of three bays, which slightly projected forward, featured a wide doorway flanked by two narrow windows and by pilasters supporting an entablature.
 There was a recessed central window flanked by two pedimented sash windows on the first floor and a Diocletian window on the second floor as well as a parapet and a central aedicula feature at roof level.
+Inside, Sergison's fashionable Georgian assembly-room was adapted to become the Council Chamber.
+Further back (extending alongside the corn exchange over what had been the inn's kitchens and stable yard), a new assembly hall was built, which stretched right back along Fisher Street.

-Internally, the principal room was the assembly hall which stretched right back along Fisher Street.
-The complex was expanded when council offices, designed in the arts and crafts style, were erected to the north of the assembly hall in 1913.
+The complex was expanded when council offices, designed in the arts and crafts style by Rowland Hawke Halls, were erected to the north of the assembly hall in 1913, facing Fisher Street; it incorporated plaster relief panels sculpted by local artist George Banksart with scenes of rural life.